FSReed/FSReed_CS61C_Fall_2020/Notes/Week4.md

 - Why are we using jr rather than j?
 Because we may call this function from anywhere, so we better set the returning origin address to bea variable.
 - **New instruction:** `jal`(jump and link): jumps to address and simultaneously save the address of the **following** instruction in register ra.

-  - In the picture above, at the address of 1008, we store the instruction: `addi ra, zero, 1016`, at 1012, we store `j sum`.
+  - In the picture above, at the address of 1008, we store the instruction: `addi ra, zero, 1016`; At 1012, we store `j sum`.
 This can be done by using `jal` like: `jal sum`.
 This automatically saves `1012` to ra, and jump to label "sum".
   - Why have a `jal`?
 Because function calls are very common, and we don't need to know where the code is in the memory!

 - **New instruction:** `jalr`(jump and link register).
 More about this later.